uoregon-libraries/go-saml/README.md

 ## Configure

+### Environment Variables

-The server is configured entirely through environment variables:
+The server is primarily configured through environment variables:

 ```
 Usage: IDP_BASE_URL=<url to this service> [other env options] ./bin/idp